STEREO: A Pipeline for Extracting Experiment Statistics, Conditions, and Topics from Scientific Papers

 \section{Conclusion}

-We have presented STEREO, a tool to analyze and extract sentences containing statistics from scientific papers.
-As we have shown in our results, finding and extracting sentences containing statistics with our hierarchical regex-based active wrapper worked very well for both APA-conform and non-APA reports.
-The extraction of experiment conditions and experiment topic ranges in precision between $30\%$ to $45\%$, which is reasonable given the variety and challenging especially in non-APA conform reports.
-These results could be improved as described in the future work above. \extended{
+STEREO is a tool to analyze and extract sentences containing statistics from scientific papers.
+We have shown that finding and extracting sentences containing statistics with our hierarchical regex-based wrapper works very well for both APA-conform and non-APA reports.
+The extraction precision of experiment conditions and experiment topic between $30\%$ to $45\%$ is reasonable given the variety and challenging especially in non-APA conform reports. \extended{These results could be improved as described in the future work above.